Abelian varieties with prescribed embedding and full embedding degrees: 11 11 The ordinary case

-\begin{Thm} Let $L$ be a fixed CM field.
-There exists an absolutely simple ordinary abelian variety $B$ over a prime field $\bFp$ such that for some $p$-power $q$, there exists a prime $l$ dividing $|B(\bFq)|$ such that $\End^0(B) \sub L$ and $B$ has embedding degree $N$ with respect to $l$.\end{Thm}
+\begin{Thm} Let $L$ be a fixed CM field of degree $\geq 4$ and let $m$, $n$ be prescribed integers.
+Let $p$ be a rational prime that splits completely in the Hilbert class field $\mr{H}(L)$ of $L$.
+There exists an absolutely simple ordinary abelian variety $B$ over the prime field $\bFp$, a $p$-power $q$ and a prime $\ell$ such that: